jgordon/axioms/axioms/14 Space.md

 line 12 says n is the cardinality of the set of sides.

 We have defined polygons as one-dimensional curves.
 The term is also used to describe the two-dimensional region they enclose.
-We will use the predicate `polygon2` for this concept.
+We use the predicate `polygon2` for this concept.

 ```